geniushkg/geniushkg.github.io/_posts/2017-09-04-augmented-reality-arcore.md

 **ARkit** :

-Its Apple’s latest sdk introduced a month ago, that helps developer add augmented reality capablities, as shown in video above.
+This is Apple’s latest SDK introduced a month ago; it helps the developer add augmented reality capablities, as shown in video above.

 **ARCore** :

-Its SDK introduced recently by google that helps you  add Augmented reality layer to your camera application.
-Now lets gets hand dirty playing with SDK.
+Google had its own answer to Apple's ARkit.
+Named ARcore, this SDK helps you add an Augmented Reality layer to your camera application.
+Let's get our hands dirty playing with SDK.

-1. Download sdk from github
+1. Download SDK from GitHub
-2. Add dependencies and jump into Android studio
+2. Add dependencies and jump into Android Studio
-3. Voila , there is no third step, only arcore sdk is single dependency that add layer for motion sensing and learning environment around it.
+3. Voila, there is no third step, only ARcore SDK is a single dependency that adds a layer for motion-sensing and learning the environment around it.

-	Here’s Bugdroid  on my Table :
+	Here’s Bugdroid  on my desk:

 <iframe width="420" height="315" src="http://www.youtube.com/embed/tOpcDRFJKYA" frameborder="0" allowfullscreen></iframe>

-**How Does it works ?**
+**How does it works ?**

-In computer vision field motion sensing  is bunch of algorithm that co-ordinate video stream input into cartesian graph which detects position relatively to the object.
+In a computer vision field, motion-sensing  is a bunch of algorithms that co-ordinate video stream input into cartesian graph which detects position relatively to the object.

-The sample shown above does.
+The sample shown above:

-1. Detects a flat surface using **Opengls libraries**.
+1. detects a flat surface using **Opengls libraries**
-2. Plots and learns environment as and when camera angle changes.
+2. plots and learns environment as and when camera angle changes
-3. Superimpose pre-defined object on co-ordinates
+3. superimposes pre-defined object on co-ordinates

-Its in preview (**Alpha** stage),but far more promising to take over future, its estimated to bring drastic change in E-commerce industry.
+ARcore is still in preview (**Alpha** stage), but being far more promising to take over the future, it is estimated to bring about drastic changes in the E-commerce industry.

-The key take away is user experience, It helps user experience live products just as physical with comfort to sit at home and avoiding nasty commute.
+The key takeaway is User Experience; simulations of actual products help in making decisions right in the comfort of your home, without the tedium of commuting to the store.